PlayFab/UnitySDK/README.md

 Advanced users can copy the contents of https://github.com/PlayFab/UnitySDK/tree/master/ExampleTestProject/Assets into their existing project.

 #### PlayFab Configuration:
 You must configure the SDK with your unique TitleId.
-This is done via the PlayFabSharedSettings ScriptableObject, or the PlayFab Editor Extensions panel.
+This is done via the PlayFabSharedSettings ScriptableObject or the PlayFab Editor Extensions panel.

 In your Unity Project tab, navigate to: assets/PlayFabSDK/Shared/Public/Resources and select the PlayFabSharedSettings ScriptableObject.